father and child playing with a model plane

 Your teenager may already have a year-round job where they may continue to work this summer and wish to increase their hours or stay part-time.
 They may also plan on participating in high school athletics or the marching band, which are large time commitments and may require you to schedule vacations or other plans around required try-outs or practices.
 When planning activities for the family, make sure to consider that your teenager may already have plans or mandatory activities they may need to attend to continue their employment or extracurriculars.
 These activities should not be skipped unless it is absolutely necessary.

-Shemtob Draganosky Taylor Child Custody Attorneys
+Shemtob Draganosky Taylor Stein, PC Child Custody Attorneys

 Co-parenting can be difficult, and our child custody attorneys understand that summer vacation may make it complicated for parents.
 Our child custody attorneys are available to help you review your custody plan and resolve any new custody issues that may arise this summer.
 With over 100 years of combined experience, our firm is prepared to help your family find solutions to important custody issues.